kekru/ilias-docker/dockerfiles/ilias-configured/README.md

 This is the image for Ilias with basic configuration (Ilias Settings and MySQL Connection).

+Run it with an external MySQL DB:
+`docker-compose up --build --abort-on-container-exit && docker-compose logs -tf`

 Run the following way:
 `docker run -d -p 80:80 whiledo/ilias-configured`